SIDOVSKY/pdfview-android-xamarin-binding/README.md

 For details please visit Subsampling Scale Image View [wiki page](https://github.com/davemorrissey/subsampling-scale-image-view/wiki).

+## Apk size impact

+* Projects which already use Kotlin-Stdlib: ~120 Kb
+* Projects without Kotlin-StdLib: ~550 Kb

+This library doesn't reference [Xamarin.Kotlin.StdLib](https://www.nuget.org/packages/Xamarin.Kotlin.StdLib) because it doesn't need kotlin-stdlib **binding itself**, it uses only java classes from it.
+Including C# binding classes shipped with Xamarin.Kotlin.StdLib would require ~1.5 Mb of apk size without a reason.

+That's why this library also embeds kotlin-stdlib jar.

+Resolution of a java class duplication conflict is provided by a special build target.
+If your project already uses kotlin-stdlib jar then our version will be excluded from compilation.

 ## Try this library in action!

 Build and deploy [PDFView-Android.Sample](PDFView-Android.Sample) project to your android device/emulator.